Pennsylvania Hospital Medical Malpractice Claims

 Summarized below are several recent malpractice cases filed against Children's Hospital of Philadelphia as well as recently reported verdicts & settlements involving CHOP.
 The verdicts and settlements are summarized for informational purposes only because every case is different and these summaries should be used to value your own unique case.

 VITO v.
-LIN, et al. (2015 - Philadelphia): This malpractice case was filed against CHOP and one of its doctors following the sad death of 3 month old in the pediatric ICU at the main CHOP hospital in Philadelphia.
+LIN, et al. (2015 - Philadelphia): This malpractice case was filed against CHOP and one of its doctors following the sad death of 3-month-old in the pediatric ICU at the main CHOP hospital in Philadelphia.
 The complaint alleges that CHOP and its staff negligently failed to properly diagnose and treat the child's hypoxia and avoid the respiratory collapse that caused his death.
 The case is still currently pending and scheduled for trial in the fall of 2018.

 MINOR v.
 SARANBIR R AHUJA, MD (2016 - Bucks County, PA): This case involves malpractice that allegedly occurred in one of CHOP's primary pediatric care offices in Bucks County.
 The suit claims that the CHOP primary care doctors failed to timely diagnose the child's cancer.
 The case is currently pending.

 TILLERY v.
-CHILDREN'S HOSPITAL OF PHILADELPHIA (2016 - Philadelphia) - $10 million verdict: 11-month old patient in this case was taken to CHOP numerous times with symptoms including high fever, rapid heart rate, and respiratory difficulties.
-On the initial visits the child was diagnosed with bronchiolitis (a minor respiratory infection) and sent home with an inhaler and antibiotics.
+CHILDREN'S HOSPITAL OF PHILADELPHIA (2016 - Philadelphia) - $10 million verdict: 11-month old patient was taken to CHOP numerous times with symptoms including high fever, rapid heart rate, and respiratory difficulties.
+On the initial visits, the child was diagnosed with bronchiolitis (a minor respiratory infection) and sent home with an inhaler and antibiotics.
 The child was back in the CHOP emergency room the following day at which time blood work and a spinal tap confirmed that he had bacterial meningitis.
 By that time the infection had already caused permanent hearing loss and brain damage.
 The jury found the hospital 60% at fault and the doctor 40% at fault and awarded $10.1 million in damages.

 If you think you may have a medical malpractice claim against CHOP Hospital, CHOP Urgent Care or a CHOP primary care office, contact the medical malpractice attorneys at Miller & Zois for a free evaluation of your case.
 Call us at 800-553-8082 or click here for a free online consultation.